-In the Freshman Year, all students participate in a FLEX Learning Community with three linked General Education (1 in the major) courses including a writing class.
+In the Freshman Year, all students participate in a FLEX Learning Community with three linked General Education courses including a writing class.

 Sophomore Year and new transfer students participate in a University Values course.
-For example, SoLVE, the Sophomore La Verne Experience course, guides students in an exploration of the La Verne values, career exploration, and co-curricular opportunities in the community and builds the e-Portfolio.
+This course guides students in an exploration of the La Verne values, career exploration, and co-curricular opportunities in the community and builds the e-Portfolio.
 It may not be taken as a directed study.